apache/nano/README.md

       headers: The HTTP response headers from CouchDB, if no error.
       response: The HTTP response body from CouchDB, if no error.

 Because in `nano` you can do database operations you are not bound to one and only one database.
 The first thing you do is load the module pointing either providing a JSON configuration object or a string that represents the relative file path of that config, e.g. 'cfg/tests.js'.
-Do refer to 'cfg/tests.js' for a sample.
+Do refer to `cfg/tests.js` for a sample.

       var nano = require('nano')('./cfg/tests.js');

-Now you can do your database operations using nano.
+Now you can do your database operations using `nano`.
 These include things like create, delete or list databases.
 Let's create a database to store some documents:

       nano.db.create("alice");

 Where is my callback?
-Well in nano you have the option of not having a callback and say "I don't care".
+Well in `nano` you have the option of not having a callback and say "I don't care".

 Of course now you want to insert some documents and you wish you had the callback, so let's add it: